Automotive Fuel System O-Ring Selection Guide

 Temp: -20°C to +200°C

 Best aromatic fuel resistance and low permeation.
-Low-temp grades available to -40°C.
+GFLT low-temp grades available to -40°C for cold-climate fuel sender applications.

 HNBR